paketo-buildpacks/paketo-website/content/docs/howto/php.md

 with the distribution of PHP.

 #### Enable extensions through a custom `.ini` snippet
-An `.ini` snippet is a valid PHP configuration file, the buildpacks will look for any user-provided snippets under `<APP-ROOT>/.php.ini.d/*.ini.`.
+An `.ini` snippet is a valid PHP configuration file.
+The buildpacks will look for any user-provided snippets under `<APP-ROOT>/.php.ini.d/*.ini.`.
 As mentioned in the [Configure PHP with a custom `.ini` file section]({{< ref "docs/reference/php-reference#configure-php-with-a-custom-ini-file">}})